Squatter evictions and mental health

 Prevalence of mental health issues among squatters

-The Royal College of Psychiatrists estimates that one in four people across the general population suffers from some form of mental health.
+The Royal College of Psychiatrists estimates that one in four people across the general population suffers from some form of mental ill health.

 Other studies show also that there is a clear link between mental health and homelessness.
 Whilst homelessness is not the sole cause of squatting, the statistics on the prevalence of mental health issues amongst the homeless give an indication that there will most probably be a higher level of mental health issues amongst squatters than in the general population.